Everyday Healthy Recipes

 • Pasta Bake with Soya Beans

-• Easy Eggplant Pasta Bake with Chickpeas
+• Roasted Eggplant (Aubergine) Pasta Bake

 Fussili pasta with sliced fennel and tomato sauce in large white casserole dish with spoon, pasta and sauce in bowl, halved fennel and grater in background.

-Pasta Bake with Fennel and Cherry Tomatoes
+Pasta Bake with Fennel

 This simple pasta bake with fennel and cherry tomatoes is the perfect mid-week dish, easy to make and based around only a handful of ingredients.